 Aikanthika‘ is a Conscious Experiential Learning Centre for Natural Farming & Living, located in central region of Karnataka state, India.
 We at Aikanthika, are Living Happily by Simplifying Life, by focussing on five core areas – Farming (natural farming), Food (natural, ancient & traditional), Learning (Swashikshan / homeschooling, learning naturally as part of the life journey), Health (changes in lifestyle & habits, home remedies, naturopathy, homeopathy) and Habitat (eco-friendly).

 Moving away from the consumerist lifestyle is also a learning experience in a holistic approach towards a sustainable living.

 ACCOMMODATION and FOOD:

 The course fee includes a bed in a dormitory room or camping.
-There are also double and single rooms available for an extra charge.
-We will serve three delicious, vegetarian meals per day, organic, grown in the veggie garden or locally sourced, and prepared by the team at Sanilles with lots of love!
+We will serve three delicious, vegetarian meals per day, organic, grown in the veggie garden or locally sourced, and prepared by the team at Aikanthika with lots of love!
 And of course we shall enjoy plenty of tea breaks with fruit and light snacks.